Rafkev/Rafkev/README.md

 - 👋 Hi, My name is Raphael Kolawole Oluwasanmi
-- 🌱 I am a Full Stack Developer/ A Certified Product Manager + CEO @ www.mywphost.com powered by AidPal Ltd
+- 🌱 I am a Full Stack Developer/ A Certified Product Manager & the CEO @ www.mywphost.com powered by AidPal Ltd
 - 👀 I code to solve problems, read to learn, write to take notes, research to find out more and teach to impact.
 - 💞️ I’m looking to collaborate on software development, project and product management.
 - 📫 How to reach me raphaelosanmi@gmail.com